 If your child’s case is scheduled to be tried in an adult court, your lawyer will do his or her best to have the case moved to juvenile court.

-Underage DUI charges can lead to many consequences in the life of a youngster.
-The attorneys at Logue Law Group have successfully defended hundreds of clients over the last few years, and have always prepared a strong defense on their behalf.
-So, do not delay in contacting an experienced Pittsburgh Criminal Lawyer at Logue Law Group.
+Underage DUI charges can cause many negative consequences in the life of a young person.
+Sean Logue and Logue Law Group have defended, successfully, hundreds of clients over the last few years, and have always prepared a good defense for them.
+Don’t wait to contact an educated and dedicated Pittsburgh Criminal Lawyer from Logue Law Group.
 For help and a free consultation, call us at 1-844-PITT-DUI or (412) 389-0805, or contact us online.

 Do not delay in hiring an underage DUI lawyer in Pittsburgh.
-If you wait, it will be more difficult for your child to have a good outcome to their case.Want to learn more about minors law in Pennsylvania?
+If you wait, it will be more difficult for your child to have a good outcome to their case.Interested in Learning More About Minors Law in Pennsylvania?

-For a definition and description of laws for minors, see the Pennsylvania Code under Title 18, Chapter 63.
+A definition and description of laws for minors can be found in the Pennsylvania Code under Title 18, Chapter 63.